 Early on after moving to NYC, it wasn't until I took a train only about an hour outside of the city that I began to realize the power of leaving the city.
 It's this unique feeling where you grow more fond of the hustle and bustle when you are able to leave and grow more intrigued by the idea of NYC in general when you remember there is a world outside of the city - one that offers a whole new set of opportunities.

 Recently, I took a quick trip down south where I got to take a moment to sit on the beach.
 I wasn't there long, but I was there long enough that I got to soak in the tranquility of the sea.
 Its sounds were obviously different than NYC.
 Yet, that was the beauty - the sea sang to its own tune, and it offered a tranquility all of its own.

 With the recent Cruise collections having hit the runway, it seems like a great way to close out this post.
 In fashion, we will always have the hustle and bustle of NYC and other urban cities like it.
 It is what helps the business of the fashion industry stay in motion.
 Yet, it's the moments of tranquility that allow the inspiration needed for the fashion industry to move forward to shine through.

 If you haven't seen the latest Cruise collections, including those from Chanel and Dior, be sure to take a look at them.
 And, begin to wonder what sea adventure possibly inspired these collections.

 P.S.
-With the days getting warmer, be sure to stock up on Adea's Camisoles - they are great to layer!
+With the days getting warmer, be sure to stock up on Camisoles - Adea Camisoles of course - they are great to layer!

 Comments will be approved before showing up.